njs-guy/keysmith-rs/README.md

 Keysmith also supports many other data formats.
 - Keys strings from custom character sets
-- V4 UUID's using any letter as opposed to just a-f
+- "Nonstandard" V4 UUID's using any letter as opposed to just a-f
 - Timestamps (ex: 50546851)
 - Dates (ex: 2023-07-17), times (ex: 19:34:07), and datetimes (ex: 2023-07-17T19:34:07)
 - Individual characters